audio-comp/SemSim-AudSim/README.md

-Dataset of adjective-noun (AN) phrase similarity judgments for the following two tasks:
+This repository contains adjective-noun (AN) phrase similarity judgments for the following two tasks:

 1) Semantic Similarity
 2) Audio Similarity